Cycling in Albania – practical bike touring guide

 wild camping in albania

 If you need a warm shower after a day of cycling or don’t feel confident enough to wild camp, you can also stay at one of many small campsites.
-Most of them are very basic, so don’t expect full-scale campsites with a restaurant and a pool like on the Croatian or Italian coast.
+Most of them are basic, so don’t expect full-scale campsites with a restaurant and a pool like on the Croatian or Italian coast.
 They usually have a toilet, shower, electricity and wi-fi.
-On most of them, I paid about 5 euros per night.
+For most of them, I paid about 5 euros per night.

 Accommodation